cerb/cerb.github.io/_docs/getting_started/installation.md

 # Create the database

-Create a new MySQL database using the console or your favorite GUI.
+Create a new MySQL database using the console or your favorite GUI tool.

 From the MySQL console, you can issue the following SQL statements: